Resources / Prepare And Apply

 3. Review structure and flow

-Sawyer recommends these tips to improve the structure and flow of your essay and help clarify what you’re trying to say:
+Sawyer recommends this exercise to improve the structure and flow of your essay and help clarify what you’re trying to say:

 • Bold the first sentence of each paragraph in your personal statement.